-The Ethical Code outlines the general principles adopted as a reference for the performance and conduction of business within PIRELLI; the Ethical Code indicates the aims and values underlying the Company's business activities.
-Indeed, PIRELLI states that its internal and external business is based on complying with the Ethical Code, in the belief that business success cannot be separated from ethics in business.
+The Code of Ethics outlines the general principles adopted as a reference for the performance and conduction of business within Pirelli; the Code of Ethics indicates the aims and values underlying the Company's business activities.
+Indeed, Pirelli states that its internal and external business is based on complying with the Code of Ethics, in the belief that business success cannot be separated from ethics in business.

-In particular, the Code of Conduct contain an "operative" statement of the principles contained in the Ethical Code and establish rules, for the whole Group, designed to prevent the creation of an environment favourable to committing offences in general.
+The Policy Guidelines contain an "operative" statement of the principles contained in the Code of Ethics and establish rules, for the whole Group, designed to prevent the creation of an environment favourable to committing offences in general.

-The Ethical Code and the Code of Conduct are translated into all the languages used within the PIRELLI Group (22 different languages).
+The Code of Ethics and the Policy Guidelines are translated into all the languages used within the Pirelli Group (22 different languages).